 How does it work?
 Stadium staff and local haulers collect the bags from Hefty® EnergyBag® bins around the stadium.
 A local First Star Recycling facility bales the bags and sends them to Systech Environmental Corporation, who then converts the bags and their contents into energy used to produce cement.
 The Hefty® EnergyBag® program at TD Ameritrade Park Omaha is made possible through a collaborative effort between the Metropolitan Entertainment & Convention Authority (MECA), The Dow Chemical Company (Dow), Reynolds Consumer Products and First Star Recycling.

 The program is also underway at the CenturyLink Center Omaha.

-Earth Day Omaha is the region’s premiere environmental event, featuring educational activities, green information and entertainment for all ages.
-Over 8,000 attendees attend the annual celebration, which has over 100 environment and sustainability exhibitors.
+Earth Day Omaha is the region's premiere environmental event, featuring educational activities, green information and entertainment for all ages.
+Thousands of attendees attend the annual celebration, which has over 100 environmental and sustainability exhibitors.

-The Hefty® EnergyBag™ program was the Sustainable Sponsor and a presenter at the Earth Day Omaha celebration on Saturday, April 22, 2017 in Elmwood Park in Omaha.
+Since 2017, the Hefty® EnergyBag® program has been the Sustainable Sponsor and a presenter at the Earth Day Omaha celebration at Elmwood Park in Omaha.

-On behalf of the Hefty® EnergyBag™ program , Mayor Jean Stothert of Omaha, Mayor Rita Sanders of Bellevue, Mayor Donald A. Groesser of Ralston, City Councilman Tom Mumgaard of Papillion and City Councilman Kelly Sell of La Vista each spoke on the main stage to show their support for the program.
+In 2017, Mayor Jean Stothert of Omaha, Mayor Rita Sanders of Bellevue, Mayor Donald A. Groesser of Ralston, City Councilman Tom Mumgaard of Papillion and City Councilman Kelly Sell of La Vista each spoke on the main stage on behalf of the Hefty® EnergyBag® program to show their support.